 Once you buy our kit, you get access to our genome exploration tools, which answers many questions regarding how your genes affect health, wellness, and various other traits.
-Bundled in with your one-time payment for this kit is lifetime access to Nebula Explore, our weekly updated blog which keeps you updated about the latest happenings in genetic research.
+Bundled in with your one-time payment for this kit is lifetime access to your data and our regularly updated blog, which keeps you updated about the latest happenings in genetic research.

 Our tests also provide deep ancestry reporting better than that of 23andMe and AncestryDNA tests.
 In collaboration with FamilyTreeDNA, we give you access to find out even more about your family tree.

 We value our customers’ privacy.
 This is why we use a combination of blockchain and privacy computing on our website.
 This combination will prevent your confidential data from ever getting hacked on our website.

 |Testing Method||Saliva for Gene test and stool for Gutbiome and Gutbiome+ test using next generation sequencing platforms||30X Whole-genome sequencing|

 |Ancestry reporting||No||Deep ancestry reporting with full Y chromosome and mtDNA sequencing|